csscomb/jetbrains-csscomb/README.md

 ## Configure

-You can place `.csscomb.json` file in the project's direcory, or your `HOME` directory, or anywhere else.
+You can place `.csscomb.json` file in the project's directory, or your `HOME` directory, or anywhere else.
 [See
 docs](https://github.com/csscomb/csscomb.js/blob/master/doc/configuration.md#where-to-put-config) for info.